-Make restaurant quality Pad Thai at home with this quick and easy recipe.
+Enjoy Thailand’s national dish, Pad Thai, at home with this simple, quick and easy recipe!

 Asian cuisine is one of my favorites to eat and to cook.
 If you know me, you know that I love hot and spicy, the hotter the better.
 I love the bold herbs and spices along with the sweet and sour aspects of Asian dishes; the way polarizing ingredients are used to interestingly create a satisfying balance of flavors always leaves me satisfied and then craving more in no time.